dylanpieper/ShinySurveyJS-Template/readme.md

 ## Dynamic Survey Examples

 These examples demonstrate how to use dynamic fields to track individuals and/or update survey item choices based on the URL query parameters.
-This functionality can be fully customized in `shiny/survey.R` if you want to add additional layers of logic.
+This functionality can be customized in `shiny/survey.R` if you want to add additional layers of logic.

 1.  `dynamic_survey_1`: Assign group in URL query, no selections for group or additional choices
 2.  `dynamic_survey_2`: Select group, no additional choices